-Then, in this case, MyLib/0.1 has to build a new binary for the new dependency version.
-Otherwise, it will maintain the old, buggy addition() version.
-Even if MyLib/0.1 hasn't change a line, not the code, neither the recipe, still the resulting binary would be different.
+Then, a new binary for MyLib/1.0 has to be built for the new dependency version.
+Otherwise it will maintain the old, buggy addition() version.
+Even in the case that MyLib/1.0 doesn't have any change in its code lines neither in the recipe, the resulting binary rebuilding MyLib requiring MyOtherLib/2.1' will be different and the package needs to be different.